Stuck Indoors? Make the Most of It!

-Put together a scrapbook or photo album.
-Most people in the “seasoned” times of life have a lot of actual photographs to organize that were taken with real cameras... not phones.
+- Put together a scrapbook or photo album.
+Most people in the “seasoned” times of life have lots of print photographs to organize that were taken with real cameras… not phones.

-Listen to your favorite music.
-Enjoy some of the tunes from throughout your life that mean something to you and perhaps take you on a trip down “memory lane.”
+- Listen to your favorite music.
+Enjoy some of the tunes from throughout your life that mean something to you and let them take you on a trip down “memory lane.”

 - Partake in a little binge-watching.
 Start watching the first season of your favorite television show on one of those online streaming services, like Netflix or Hulu.
 Very often, people become so engaged in a show that they watch multiple episodes in one sitting… and continue watching season after season.

 - Become an indoor gardener.
 There are many lovely plants and flowers that do very well indoors.
 It can be quite rewarding to plant a seed and watch it grow.